Improving your project with SBT

 lazy val mymodule = Project(in = file("mymodule"), id = "mymodule")

-Notice, that macro requires val here.
-We cannot just pass a reference into some utility function and hope things to work.
-As such project is useful only to initiate Project definition, that we will customize from now on.
+Notice that the macro requires val here.
+We cannot just pass a reference into some utility function and hope things work.
+As such project is useful only to initiate a Project definition that we will customize from now on.

 DRY in settings